Ripley6811/FSND-P1-Movie-Trailer-Site/README.md

-# FSND-P1-Movie-Trailer-Site
-Project 1: Movie Trailer Website
+# Project 1: Movie Trailer Website

+##Instructions

+This website displays a few trailers of movies I've seen or want to see.
+Hovering over a movie poster will display a popup description and a link to the "official" website if available.
+Click anywhere on the movie tile, poster or description to watch a trailer.
+Click the "Official Website" link to open the website in a new browser tab.

+##Changes and additions

+- Javascript moved from header template to `script.js`.
+- CSS moved from header template to `styles.css`.
+- Added description `div` with an optional button for opening another website.
+- Added Google Fonts' `"Open Sans Condensed"` for all text.

-#File descriptions
+##File descriptions

 ####`movie_trailers_list.txt`
-Contains a list of movie trailer data in JSON format with the following keys:
+- Contains a list of movie trailer data in JSON format with the following keys:

 key | value
 ---|---